-- Enforce compliance, reporting and performance of terms tied to the financial assistance provided for the development or rehabilitation of the Project; - b.
-Ensure that financial performance benefits the intended populations, public assets are retained in the community, long-term sustainability goals are achieved, and where applicable, that the City's investment is repaid as agreed to in a manner not inconsistent with any IRS requirements for tax-exempt bonds; - c.
-Perform on-site visits, physical inspections and maintains a "watch list" that provides early warning of troubled projects.
-A "project" will be placed on PDC's (internal) Asset Management "WATCH LIST" for any of the following: - i.
+- a.
+Enforce ongoing, or post-closing (as distinguished for compliance on prior page)compliance, reporting and performance of terms tied to the financial assistance provided for the development or rehabilitation of the Project; - b.
+Perform on-site visits, physical inspections, and maintain a "watch list" that provides early warning of troubled projects.
+A project will be placed on PDC's (internal) Asset Management "WATCH LIST" for any of the following: - i.
 Project has requested consideration of debt restructure/modification. (submitted either letter and/or CAP Corrective Action Plan); - ii.
-Project has been through a "restructure" and is in a 2 year monitoring period (or appropriate period); - iii.
-Project's PDC debt has been deferred (thru the appropriate period);

-- iv.
-Project has received a over all "POOR" rating on their annual BARR (Borrower's Annual Results Report); - v.
+Project has been through a financial restructure and is in a 2 year monitoring period (or appropriate period); - iii.
+Project's PDC debt has been deferred (through the appropriate period); - iv.
+Project has received an over all "POOR" rating on its annual BARR (Borrower's Annual Results Report); - v.
 Through the Asset Management monitoring process specific information that adversely or has a potential adverse impact to the financial stability of the project (loss of funding, sustained project damage etc.); - vi.
-Out of Compliance for reporting and or for required HOME inspection corrections. - d.
-Provide analysis and information in cooperation with Loan Servicing and Finance sections by providing regular reporting on the financial status and physical condition of the affordable housing portfolio; - e.
-Work with BHCD and stakeholders to continue to review the functions and reporting of the Asset Management activities related to the effective use of data and information for portfolio management; - Participate in industry wide planning groups to develop best practices for growth and sustainability of the affordable housing portfolio; - g.
-Work with the citywide asset management group to develop the affordable housing section of the yearly City of Portland Asset Management Report; - h.
-Cooperate with Streamlining Compliance project team, including OHCS and other jurisdictions, to develop single reporting system and interagency agreements for shared compliance and project oversight; - i.
-Assist City staff to ensure that Asset Management functions support and monitor units under regulatory agreement and limited to those which are part of the PDC Housing Portfolio.
-This includes working to plan and implement policy guidelines. - Provide limited HOME program compliance and monitoring oversight to the City of Gresham on behalf of the HOME consortium.
+Out of Compliance for reporting and or for required HOME inspection corrections. - c.
+Provide analysis and information in cooperation with Loan Servicing and Finance sections by providing regular reporting on the financial status and physical condition of the affordable housing portfolio; - d.
+Provide information and assistance as requested by PHB to facilitate the comprehensive analysis of the performance of the Affordable Housing Portfolio intended to provide industry wide lessons learned, to inform future underwriting, and aid planning for future allocations.

+- e.
+Participate in industry wide planning groups to develop best practices for growth and sustainability of the affordable housing portfolio; - f.
+Work with the citywide asset management group to develop the affordable housing section of the yearly City of Portland Asset Management Report; - g.
+Cooperate with Streamlining Compliance project team, including OHCS and other jurisdictions, to develop single reporting system and interagency agreements for shared compliance and project oversight; - h.
+Provide limited HOME program compliance and monitoring oversight to the City of Gresham on behalf of the HOME consortium. - i.
+Provide to PHB regular and as requested reports on status of Affordable Housing portfolio.